 Here in the US, FDA regulations had, in essence, prohibited distillers from getting product on pharmacy shelves and into medical settings until last week.
 But on Friday, March 20, the FDA announced new guidelines, temporarily lessening restrictions in response to the current public health emergency.
 The agency will not enforce its normal requirements as long as the producer strictly follows the protocol for formulating hand sanitizer, tests and labels it per FDA guidelines, registers their facility and lists their product with the agency.
 The ingredients are limited to ethanol (80 percent by volume) denatured in accordance with Alcohol and Tobacco Tax and Trade Bureau (TTB) regulations or isopropyl alcohol (75 percent by volume), mixed with glycerol (1.45 percent), hydrogen peroxide (0.125 percent) and the balance sterile distilled or boiled cold water.

 The American Craft Spirits Association (ACSA) has been working with the FDA, TTB and members of Congress to help smooth and speed the transition from alcohol to sanitizer.
 Mark Schilling, former ASCA president and current head of the sanitizer task force, reports that “we are asking Congress to waive the federal excise tax liability for any sanitizer made with undenatured alcohol.
-[Denatured alcohol has additives intended to discourage its ingestion and recreational use; on March 27th, two members of Congress wrote to the FDA, requesting it waive taxes on undenatured alcohol production.]
+[Denatured alcohol has additives intended to discourage its ingestion and recreational use.]
 We are also asking for help in sourcing and transportation of other necessary ingredients and packaging materials.”

 To address that need, the Distilled Spirits Council (DISCUS) launched a resource portal on March 24.
 Distillers can log in and connect to find ingredient suppliers and distributors to assist with delivery, warehousing, and transport.
 There is also a list of distillers that have transitioned their operations to produce hand sanitizer.